Medical-psychological assessment (Germany)

 In Germany, a medical-psychological assessment (Medizinisch-Psychologische Untersuchung, or "MPU") is used by the authorities in deciding whether to revoke or reissue a driving license.
 Medical-psychological assessment has been shown to be highly effective at reducing the recidivism rate for drunk drivers.
 Drivers who are identified as potentially unfit may have their driver's license suspended and must satisfactorily complete an MPU to get their license reinstated.
 MPUs are commonly required due to drug- and alcohol-related offenses, or any other offenses that demonstrate a potential lack of maturity and judgment to safely participate in traffic.

 The MPU is colloquially referred to as the "Idiot test" (Idiotentest), while the law refers to it as an "Assessment of Fitness to Drive" (Begutachtung der Fahreignung).

 History

 The first standards mandating the MPU for certain prospective drivers were legally adopted in 1955.
 Its stated purpose was to improve traffic safety and reduce the number of accidents by identifying unfit dangerous drivers and removing them from traffic until fitness to drive was restored.

 The MPU has an interdisciplinary basic approach.
 Although it is a punishment, it offers the offender the chance to rehabilitate themselves.
 German medical-psychological institutes perform about 100,000 MPUs a year.
 Many of their clients have to take the MPU twice because more than 50% fail to get a positive opinion on their first try.

+It is important to note that a judge in a criminal case will not impose the requirement to take an MPU.
+Instead, this decision is made by the state prosecutor.
+The application of this requirement is inconsistent; some state prosecutors enforce it while others do not.
+Given this variability and the nature of the MPU, it should be considered an extra-judicial punishment.